 The antiviral effect of abacavir is due to its intracellular anabolite, carbovir-triphosphate, which interferes with HIV viral RNA-dependent DNA polymerase, leading to inhibition of viral replication.
-This intracellular anabolite has been shown to have a long elimination half-life of greater than 20 hours, allowing for once-daily dosing.
+This intracellular anabolite has shown to have a long elimination half-life of greater than 20 hours, allowing for once-daily dosing.

 Abacavir is administered as 300 mg twice daily or as 600 mg once daily.
 It is also available as part of several co-formulated tablets.
 These different co-formulations are part of nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs).